Sacred Texts from the British Library

 1. Could a religion exist without scripture?

 2. The word 'religion' originates from a word that means 'to bind'.
 To what does religion bind people?
+And how might sacred texts help with this "binding"?

 3. How does your text relate to the other Abrahamic texts?